byuccl/ddr_rowhammer/beam-test/test_scripts/readme.md

   * Get a DDR Data error regularly but there is at least one good execution in the mix that resets the counters.
 Seems to be a timing error.

 To Do:
+* FIgure out why uartbone is hanging.
+Is there a recovery mechanism?
 * Check back to back reconfigures (need a repower?)
 * When JCM configuration/scrubbing fails (can't start because something is executing: reboot jcm?)
 * USB port rebooting
   * https://github.com/mvp/uhubctl
   * https://github.com/byuccl/yinstruments/blob/main/yinstruments/usb_power.py
 * Coding
   * Move to new state machine model (return next state)
   * Move the uart_control to a multi-class organization (test_logger, uart_base, and uart_expect)